npenin/akala/packages/doc/client/composers/attribute-composer.md

 optionGetter(options: object): T
 ```

-- `options`: An object containing the options.
+- `options`: An object with options.
-- Returns the value of the attribute from the options.
+- Returns the attribute value from the options.

 #### getContext